freightdev/bookmark/README.md

 ---

+## ✨ What is Bookmark?

+**Bookmark** is a memory-first, Markdown-native standard for organizing thought, action, and intent.
+It reimagines the traditional file system as a living, breathing **storybook-style environment** — made of **marks**, **markers**, **ribbons**, and **trails** — where every interaction helps the system construct a memory-aware interface.

+It is:

+* MIT Licensed, like Storybook, Tailwind, and the best open tools
+* Designed to work with `.mark`, `.marker`, `.bookmark`, `.mstp`, and `.trail` formats
+* UI-agnostic — works in terminal, GUI, markdown viewers, or AR
+* Not a book simulator, but a developer storytelling structure — like Storybook, but for logic and memory

+---

 ## 🚧 Still in Development • ☕️ Support the Build

 This project is **actively being built**, refined, and soon to be stress-tested in the real world.